 The Art History minor has separate requirements.

-Art History offers students the option of a degree with distinction.
+Art History offers students the option of graduating “With Honors in Art History”.
 Requirements for honors in Art History are listed below.

 Progressing through the degree